nf-core/tools/docs/lint_errors.md

       - NXF_VER=''
     ```

-  * At least one of these `NXF_VER` variables must match the `manifest.nextflowVersion` version specified in the pipeline's `nextflow.config`
+  * At least one of these `NXF_VER` variables must match the `manifest.nextflowVersion` version specified in the pipeline's `nextflow.config`.
   * Other environment variables can be specified on these lines as long as they are space separated.

 * The `Docker` container for the pipeline must be tagged appropriately for development (`docker tag nfcore/<pipeline_name>:dev nfcore/<pipeline_name>:dev`) and released pipelines (`docker tag nfcore/<pipeline_name>:dev nfcore/<pipeline_name>:<tag>`) in the `before_install` section.